-An eager learner from the start, Amanda approached her apprenticeship with fierce concentration, taking a holistic approach to the study of clay and quickly developing the hand skills needed for throwing production pottery.
+An eager learner from the start, Cade approached her apprenticeship with fierce concentration, taking a holistic approach to the study of clay and quickly developing the hand skills needed for throwing production pottery.

 Connie: Tell us a little bit about the place you're from - what's the vibe?
 What were the people like in your town?
 What did you take away from growing up there?

-Click here to read an interview with Amanda from July, 2014, shortly after she began working at East Fork.
+Click here to read an interview with Cade from July, 2014, shortly after she began working at East Fork.